Open letter to evangelical churches

 A stark contrast

 For very many teenagers today the main initiation or rite of passage from childhood into adolescence is their first sexual intercourse.
-This is seen as confirmation of their biological and social maturity, providing a sense of identity with a taste of intimacy at one level.
+This is seen by them as confirmation of their biological and social maturity, providing a sense of identity with a taste of intimacy at one level.
 Genital sexual activity is an integral part of adolescence for many, and this easily and naturally carries through to the 20s.
 However, conscientious Christians will draw upon an understanding of sex which gives it a very special place in a lifelong partnership and hence which places heavy restraints on their participation or indulgence in this premaritally.
 As a result they may feel deprived and be seen by non-Christian peers as wimps or losers, or even inviting questions abut their sexuality.

 The church sometimes implicitly reinforces this negative perception with its teaching and yet does not reliably supply alternative - let alone more meaningful - rites of passage or group identification.
 Confirmation following infant baptism hardly compares - socially, emotionally or memorably!
 Nor generally does mature age baptism.
 This is a challenge to which your authors have no comprehensive answer, but acknowledge as a major factor framing the issues we discuss.

 Our book is written so as to expound the good sense in behaviour that is in tune with the way we are made, in God's image, and as sexual beings.
 The argument is mainly from that base, not a succession of texts.
 It does not attempt to canvass all that the Bible might say on the issues covered (though there are plenty of relevant references).
+It does aim to be obviously faithful to biblical teaching and principles.

 We consider that a high quality of Christian fellowship with wholesome social interaction is the principal real alternative to sexually-active uncommitted relationships, and the most basic one (which is why we devote the first chapter of the book to that).
 Something based here and which comes close to a general rite of passage in evangelical churches is commissioning and mentoring in youth leadership.
 This can signify a spiritual adulthood in taking responsibility for younger people, with opportunity for practical expression of love in service.
 But if not all are invited or conscripted to this, it is only a partial answer.

 Young Christians are possibly more vulnerable to porn that their peers, due to the curiosity factor which is not assuaged in the normal course of life.
+With ease of access to the internet this can easily lead to powerful attraction and escalating consequences.

 Compared with the condom culture of today, Christians do relationships the other way round, working towards a sexual consummation some distance away rather than treating sex as a sort of qualifying round or entrée in a relationship.
 The hedonistic enjoyment of sex has probably not changed for thousands of years, unless constrained by social or religious taboos.